 I first ran across skirret (Sium sisarum) when hunting for seeds of uncommon edibles.
 Uncommon it certainly is: widely grown in historical Europe, apparently, but rarely seen today.
 It is indeed edible, too, producing clusters of sweet-starchy, finger-thick roots.
 Each year, you can dig up and harvest some of the roots and then replant the rest for the following year.
-This perennial vegetable offered a bonus feature I didn’t expect: umbels of tiny white flowers that started in midsummer and continued well into October on 3- to 4-foot-tall stems, making the plant pretty to look at and attractive to pollinators as well.
+This perennial vegetable offered a bonus feature I didn’t expect: umbels of tiny white flowers that started in midsummer and continued well into October on 5- to 6-foot-tall stems, making the plant pretty to look at and attractive to pollinators as well.
+(If you want it shorter, cut it back by about half in late spring to midsummer.)
+Skirret may self-sow freely; deadheading will prevent that, if desired.

-This year (2020) was my first year growing skirret from seed, so if you are interested in more information, I recommend this article by a gardener who has much more experience than I do: Growing and Eating Skirret.
+If you are interested in more information, I recommend this article: Growing and Eating Skirret.
 Full sun to light shade.
 Perennial; Zones 5 to 8.

 Please read the germination information as well before ordering.